Instance-Dependent Continuous-Time Reinforcement Learning via Maximum Likelihood Estimation: Conclusion and Limitations

 \paragraph{Conclusion.} In this work, we presented $\algbase$, a simple and general model-based algorithm for CTRL that learns through marginal density estimation rather than explicit dynamic modeling.
 Our approach leverages MLE with flexible function approximators, enabling compatibility with a wide range of policy classes and continuous-time settings.
 We introduced a randomized measurement strategy, including a Monte Carlo-style scheme that provides unbiased integral estimation while preserving measurement efficiency.
 Theoretically, we established regret bounds that reveal the benefit of instance-dependent measurement schedules, and we demonstrated that the regret can be made primarily dependent on total reward variance, effectively decoupling it from fixed measurement grids.

 \paragraph{Limitations.} While our work provides a theoretical foundation, several gaps remain.
 First, we assume access to general function approximators, but do not provide a computationally efficient, provably correct algorithm.
 A key next step is to develop an adaptive method that estimates variance online and sets measurement gaps accordingly.
 Second, our analysis relies on a simplified continuous-time structure for tractability, which may not hold in practice.
 Future work could identify realistic dynamics that still support Eluder-dimension-based analysis.
 Third, our framework assumes a known deterministic reward and stationary policy.
 Extending to stochastic rewards and time-varying policies $u(t,x)$ would require generalizing existing tools to the joint state-time domain.
-Lastly, empirical validation on standard CTRL benchmarks is needed to assess the practical utility of our approach.